dativebase/dativerf/docs/design.rst

 Backlog
 --------------------------------------------------------------------------------

+- Improvements to exports.

+  - Consider adding an optional :description key to the export maps.
+This description could be used as a tooltip or as help text to give context on the export.
+  - Should we allow some kind of export configuration?
+This seems pretty open-ended and therefore difficult to implement generically.
+Maybe we could just have several different variations on a single export format when we want configuration.

+ - Dative-internal state for specific forms should be managed better.

+   - The :forms/fetched-at key should not be an attribute of the form.
+It should be an attribute of
+     ``(get-in db [:old-states (:old db) :forms/view-state form-id])``.
+   - When a form is re-fetched from the server, its Dative-internal state is reset to the default.
+This should not happen.
+We should merge the current state on top of the defaults.

 - Successful authentication should result in the home page of the authenticated OLD being rendered under the home tab.
 - URLs should work on page refresh or on a fresh page.
 Currently they do not.